The tax year is from 6 April to 5 April the following year.

 Registering for Self Assessment

 You need to register if you didn’t send a tax return last year.
-How you do this depends on whether:
+There are different ways to register if you’re:

 If you’re new to Self Assessment, you’ll need to keep records (for example bank statements or receipts) so you can fill in your tax return correctly.